PROPERTY IN GENERAL

 (a) Excavators shall have the right to receive compensation from the owner of the underground facility for costs incurred if the owner of the underground facility does not locate its facilities in accordance with this chapter.

-(b) The owner of the underground facility shall have the right to receive compensation for costs incurred in responding to excavation notices given less than two (2) business days prior to the excavation except for notices given for discovered facilities after the owner has identified facilities.
+(b) An owner of an underground facility shall have the right to receive compensation for costs incurred in responding to an excavation notice given less than two (2) business days prior to the excavation except for notices given for emergency excavations under subsection (4) of this section and unidentified facilities discovered under subsection (5) of this section.

 (3) An end user shall not be required to locate or mark any service lateral.
 An underground facility owner who provides any utility service or commodity via a service lateral shall locate and mark the service lateral in accordance with the provisions of subsection (2) of this section.
 Nothing in this subsection shall be construed to impose an indemnification obligation prohibited by law on any public agency as defined in section 67-2327, Idaho Code, or to alter the liability of any public agency as provided by law, including article VIII of the constitution of the state of Idaho.